 Network Partners and Steering Committee

-The IMEDS Network is currently comprised of ten Network Partners, including national and regional health systems and insurers in the US.
-The IMEDS Network includes healthcare data on more than 117 million people, including children, pregnant women, Medicare and Medicaid populations, since approximately 2006.
+The IMEDS Network is currently comprised of nine Network Partners, including national and regional health systems and insurers in the US.
+The IMEDS Network includes healthcare data on ~110 million people, including children, pregnant women, Medicare and Medicaid populations, since approximately 2006.
 The primary data available for research include demographic and administrative claims for visits, procedures, laboratory and pharmacy encounters (e.g. ICD-9/10, CPT, NDC, HCPCS codes).
 Medical records are (potentially) available for approximately 80% of the population.

 Comprised of experts from across the field, the IMEDS Steering Committee provides programmatic oversight and operational guidance.
 Meet the IMEDS Steering Committee.

 - Saama's "Active Surveillance: A New Paradigm in Patient Safety" webinar featuring Carla Rodriguez-Watson, PhD, MPH, IMEDS Scientific Director

 - Nominations Open for IMEDS Steering Committee